 In spring, after the snow has melted, Cerro Catedral reveals its excellent mountain biking potential.
 This is one of Bariloche’s most classic mountain bike circuits.
 You will be picked up at your hotel and transferred to the trailhead.
 The trail begins at Lago Gutierrez and leads to the Cascada de los Duendes (Waterfall of the Goblins).
 From here you ride to Balcón del Gutierrez, a natural balcony overlooking Lago Gutierrez.
 As the trail becomes steeper, you will have marvelous views of Lago Gutierrez.
 After arriving at the base of Cerro Catedral, you will descend the asphalt road to an old road that takes you to the Casa de Piedra Arroyo, thus completing the scenic trip.
 You will be returned to your hotel at this time.
 Snacks are included.

 This tour follows the mesmerizing Río Manso to the Chilean border in the midst of the Andes.
-Its carved granite gorges, sandy beaches, and river crossings give the rider a unique taste of Patagonia.
-You will be met at your Bariloche hotel for a lovely 2-hour, 50-mile drive to the Villegas bridge where you mount your bikes and start pedaling.
+Its carved granite gorges, sandy beaches and river crossings give the rider a unique taste of Patagonia.
+You will be met at your Bariloche hotel for a lovely 50-mile drive to the Villegas bridge where you mount your bikes and start pedaling.
 The inner Río Manso valley, 12 miles long and between 0.6 and 1.8 miles wide, sits at 1650 feet above sea level.
 After crossing the first bridge, you will follow the river along its northern shore to the second bridge where you rejoin the road on the south side.
 You will ride through native forests with several possibilities for resting and fishing on one the river’s many idyllic sandy beaches.
-Returning through this magical valley, you’ll pass by many of the original settler’s houses, a general store, and the local school.
+Along the way, your guide will tell some of the stories of the first pioneers that arrived in Bariloche around the end of the 19th century.
+The descendants of these first European inhabitants still practice their ancient traditions and live in houses which are all located within the national park boundaries.
+Along the ride you may stop in each of these villages to mingle with the friendly local people and taste their homemade delicacies.
 Lunch and snacks are included.

 You will travel through incredible Patagonian landscapes to Lake Guillelmo.
 This scenic trip follows the coastline of Lago Guillelmo, a beautiful lake 30 miles from the city of Bariloche.
 From the far end of the lake, you have the choice of returning by the same route or along the paved highway.
 This ride travels through many beautiful Beech (Coihue) forests and past rocky outcrops and small streams that flow down from the mountain.
 Transfers from/to your Bariloche hotel are included.
 Lunch and snacks are included.